Sunburn Treatment Clinic Q&A

 Any degree of sunburn is considered serious.
 While second-degree sunburns are considered some of the most severe, anyone dealing with sunburns should seek out medical treatment.

-If an infant or child starts to show signs or symptoms of sunburn, you should seek out medical attention immediately.
-Sunburn to them can cause extensive external damage as well as internal damage to their fragile bodies, as it can be much harder to regulate heat and their skin is very fragile at their young age.
+If an infant or child starts to show signs or symptoms of sunburn, you should seek medical attention immediately.
+Sunburn to them can cause extensive external damage as well as internal damage to their fragile bodies, as it can be much harder to regulate heat and their skin is very fragile at a young age.

 If you are showing signs or symptoms of sunburn, regardless of the degree or severity, visit Priority Urgent Care for a diagnosis and treatment.
 Our top-rated healthcare professionals are here to help you when you need it most.

 Most people don’t realize that skin cancer is the most common cancer in the United States.
 The good news is that skin cancer is very preventable.

 Sunburn Prevention Tips: